-Now, let’s ask ourselves these questions: According to Jesus, does any man has the ability to come to Him?
+Now, let’s ask ourselves these questions: According to Jesus, does any man have the ability to come to Him?
 Do some men have the ability to come to Jesus?
-NO. According to Jesus, ‘No human being has the ability to come to Him’ UNLESS something happen.
-Jesus is saying that SOMETHING must take place before anyone come to Him, before any one gets the ability to believe.
+NO. According to Jesus, ‘No human being has the ability to come to Him’ UNLESS something happens.
+Jesus is saying that SOMETHING must take place before anyone comes to Him, before any one gets the ability to believe.
 What is that ‘SOMETHING‘ identified here?
 That is, ‘Father has to permit, Father has to enable, Father has to draw’.

 - James 2:6 – But you have dishonored the poor man.
 Do not the rich oppress you and drag you into the courts.

 - Acts 16:19 – But when her masters saw that their hope of profit was gone, they seized Paul and Silas and dragged them into the marketplace to the authorities.